ShamariFeaster/structureJS/README.md

 `src` - (required) This points to the structureJS `structureJS.js` bootstrap file.

-`data-manifest` - (required) This is where you declare the files your app will use and each file's dependencies.
+`data-manifest` - (required) This is where you declare the files your app will use and each file's dependencies. **Must be in the directory specified in `config.structureJS_base`.**

 `data-config` - (optional) If you wish to use your own directory structure, modules available to all other modules (utilities for example), or gloabl scripts (jQuery for example) you use a config file and declare its name here.
-It doesn't have to be "config", it can be called whatever you want
+It doesn't have to be "config", it can be called whatever you want. **Must be in the directory specified in `config.structureJS_base`.**

 `data-uglify` - (optional) When true, your app is combined, minified, & mangled using UglifyJS then downloaded right in your browser.